High blood pressure and pregnancy: Know the facts

 Taking good care of yourself is the best way to take care of your baby.
 For example:

-- Take your blood pressure medication as prescribed.
+- Take your blood pressure medication and low-dose daily aspirin as prescribed.
 Your health care provider will prescribe the safest medication at the most appropriate dose.

 - Stay active.
 Follow your health care provider's recommendations for physical activity.